 10. Positive Atmosphere & Ethos

-Preschools should have a caring, nurturing ‘can-do’ ethos that promotes thinking and where mistakes are seen as integral to the learning process.
+Preschools should have a caring, nurturing ‘can-do’ ethos that promotes independence, and where mistakes are seen as integral to the learning process.
 Skills such as concentration, trying a different approach, risk-taking or perseverance should be praised.
 This kind of responsive, nurturing, respectful caregiving fosters confidence and an all-important sense of belonging.

 Observe how teachers listen and talk to children in their care.
 They should embody and model the kindness and respect you would like your child to develop.
 Naturally, there are practical considerations to choosing a preschool, including location and hours of operation, but those ‘good feels’ should not be ignored.